ExcelliumSA/AppSecToolkit/README.md

 ### Count-Endpoints.ps1

-🔬It is a script that is intented to help a client to identify the number of controllers or SOAP/REST API endpoints that a web application contains based on its source code.
+🔬It is a [script](miscellaneous/Count-Endpoints.ps1) that is intented to help a client to identify the number of controllers or SOAP/REST API endpoints that a web application contains based on its source code.

-🎯The goal is help him to provided such information when requesting an assessment of a web application.
+🎯The goal is help him to provides such information when requesting an assessment of a web application.

 💻Example of usage: